East County, San Diego: Geography

 The populace of East County primarily dwells in the interior valleys east of San Diego proper while some development encroaches on the coastal foothills.

-A broader definition of East County exists that includes the Cuyamaca Mountains and the Laguna Mountains, as well as the desert area of Anza-Borrego State Park.
+A broader definition of East County exists that includes the Cuyamaca Mountains and the Laguna Mountains, as well as the desert area of Anza-Borrego Desert State Park.
 Yet, this definition, when used by SANDAG, excludes the East Suburban centers.

 Prominent geologic formations include El Cajon Mountain, a large, dome-shaped mountain overlooking Santee and Lakeside, as well as Iron Mountain and Mount Woodson that overlook Poway.

 Demographics

 East County is the fourth most populous region in the San Diego metropolitan area, though its population is close to that of South Bay.

 Populated places

 Populations listed are from the 2020 census: